epam/edp-install/docs/roadmap.md

 * Introduce user management capabilities
 * Enrich with traceability metrics for products

-!!! done "EDP Release 2.12.x"
+!!! success "EDP Release 2.12.x"
     EDP Team has introduced a new UI component called [EDP Headlamp](https://github.com/epam/edp-headlamp), which will replace the [EDP Admin Console](./user-guide/index.md) in future releases.
 EDP Headlamp is based on the [Kinvolk Headlamp UI Client](https://github.com/kinvolk/headlamp).

+!!! success "EDP Release 3.0"
+    [EDP Headlamp](https://github.com/epam/edp-headlamp) is used as a Control Plane UI on the platform.

 ### Users Management

-EDP uses [Keycloak](https://www.keycloak.org/){target=_blank} as Identity and Access provider.
-EDP roles/groups are managed inside Keycloak realm, then these changes are propagated across EDP Tools.
-The plan is to provide this functionality in EDP Admin Console using Kubernetes native approach (Custom Resources).
+EDP uses [Keycloak](https://www.keycloak.org/){target=_blank} as an Identity and Access provider.
+EDP roles/groups are managed inside the Keycloak realm, then these changes are propagated across the EDP Tools.
+We plan to provide this functionality in EDP Headlamp using the Kubernetes-native approach (Custom Resources).

 ### The Delivery Pipelines Dashboard

-EDP [CD Pipeline section](./user-guide/add-cd-pipeline.md) in Admin Console provides basic information like: environments, artifact versions deployed per each environment, direct links to namespaces.
-One option is to enrich this panel with metrics (from prometheus, custom resources, events, etc).
-Another option is to use existing dashboards and expose EDP metrics to them, e.g. [plugin for Lens](https://github.com/lensapp/lens-extensions){target=_blank}, [OpenShift UI Console](https://github.com/openshift/console){target=_blank}
+The [CD Pipeline section](./user-guide/add-cd-pipeline.md) in EDP Headlamp provides basic information, such as environments, artifact versions deployed per each environment, and direct links to the namespaces.
+One option is to enrich this panel with metrics from the Prometheus, custom resources, or events.
+Another option is to use the existing dashboards and expose EDP metrics to them, for example, [plugin for Lens](https://github.com/lensapp/lens-extensions){target=_blank} or [OpenShift UI Console](https://github.com/openshift/console){target=_blank}.

 ### Split Jira and Commit Validation Sections